camelot-dev/camelot/docs/dev/mypyc.md

-This file documents how Camelot intends to use [mypyc](https://mypyc.readthedocs.io) to ship compiled hot-path modules in pre-built wheels. **Nothing in this plan is shipped yet** — the `[speedup]` extra in `pyproject.toml` is a contract placeholder, not a working build.
+This file documents how Camelot intends to use [mypyc](https://mypyc.readthedocs.io) to ship compiled hot-path modules in pre-built wheels. **Nothing in this plan is shipped yet** — when it is, the model is "on by default via the released wheel, pure-Python fallback in the sdist".
 The doc exists so future contributors don't relitigate the design decisions every time perf work comes up.

 ## Why mypyc